by Victor Sesma

 Victor Sesma is an Alicantinian living in London.
 He is a Software Engineer who likes writing about the city he was born.

-When travelling or moving to a new country it can feel overwhelming getting to know the local brands we need for our day-to-day needs.
+Travelling or moving to a new country can feel overwhelming getting to know the local brands we need for our day-to-day needs.
 Fortunately, most of the mobile phone network operators in Spain are well-known brands in many countries so getting a new SIM card in Spain is easy.

 There are 4 major mobile phone network operators with antennas and radio spectrum in Spain:

 But as in other European countries, there are many other specialised brands that use major operators’ networks.
 In Spain, they are called Operador Movil Virtual (OMV) which translates to Virtual Network Operator.
 Some specialise in people who don’t speak Spanish but speak English.
 More about them in this article.

 OMVs are sometimes independent or sometimes second brands from other bigger operators.
 The virtual operators usually specialise in different clients’ needs such as low cost, topnotch customer service or English-speaking customers.